NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Windows Server 2012 R2 Foundation

-        4.  []{#make_it .anchor}Which of the following Hyper-V features
-            make it possible for a VM to function with a minimum RAM value that is lower than the startup RAM value?
+        4. Which of the following Hyper-V features make it possible for a VM to function with a minimum RAM value that is lower than the startup RAM value?
 (Choose all that apply.)

             a.  ***Smart paging***